skasiri/gift-i-card/readme.txt

   - If all mapped items are successfully fulfilled, the WooCommerce order status is automatically set to “completed.”
   - If any mapped item fails, the order status can be set to “failed” (configurable).
   - Status updates are handled both by scheduled checks (cron) and real-time webhook notifications from Gift-i-Card.
+  - The plugin can automatically set WooCommerce order status to "cancelled" when required (auto-cancellation).
 - **Display of Purchased Gift Cards:**
   - The purchased gift card codes and related information (serial, card code, redeem link, expiration date, etc.) are displayed to the customer:
     - In the order confirmation email